Read more about Project Abroad's terms and conditions, which apply to all of our projects and internships overseas.

 Amendments, Cancellations and Curtailment and Late Payment

-- b) Notice of 2 to 3 months: one third of total program fee
+b) Notice of 2 to 3 months: one-third of the total programme fee will be held by Projects Abroad.

-- c) Notice of 1 to 2 months: two thirds of total program fee
+c) Notice of 1 to 2 months: two-thirds of the total programme fee will be held by Projects Abroad.

 Deposits paid less than three months before the originally stated departure date, defined as above, are non-refundable.